 Shotguns have been used for home defense for centuries in one form or another.
 But what's the best ammo?

-My advice to all who want to use a shotgun for home defense is to buy a selection across the different sizes of projectiles.
-Then, take various items, like drywall, plywood, gallon jugs of water, etc. and other materials and test what those loads do to them at the gun range, if allowed.
+My advice to all who want to use a shotgun for home defense is to buy a variety of shells.
+Then, take various items, like drywall, plywood or jugs of water and test what those loads do to them at the gun range, if allowed.